maticnetwork/zkevm-docs/docs/zkASM/some-examples.md

         GAS-3 => GAS    :JMPN(outOfGas)
                         :JMP(readCode)

-Last but not the least, there is an instruction indicating to move forward to the next intruction.
+Last but not the least, there is an instruction indicating to move forward to the next instruction.